MonroeGordon/NeuralNetwork/algorithms/README.md

 ## Algorithms Module
 Module containing machine learning and AI algorithms that are separate from models.

+### Hidden Markov Model and Markov Chain (hmm.py)
+Contains a class for processing a hidden Markov model or Markov chain that use observations to infer hidden states.

+Details:
+- **HMM**: Class containing functions for processing a hidden Markov model or Markoc chain.
+  - _Estimate_: Estimates the parameters of a hidden Markov model using the Baum-Welch algorithm.
+  - _Likely States_: Finds the most likely sequence of hidden states using the Viterbi algorithm.
+  - _Sample_: Samples from a target distribution using the Metropolis-Hastings algorithm.
+  - _Sequence Probability_: Calculates the probability of a sequence of observable symbols using the forward algorithm.
+  - _Stationary Distribution_: Calculates the stationary distribution of a Markov chain.
+  - _Transition Probability Matrix_: Creates a transition probability matrix for a Markov chain.

 ### K-Means Clustering (kmeans.py)
 Contains a class for clustering data points into clusters using the K-means clustering algorithm.